Onboard fast. Pay right.

 • Gratuity is Legal Obligation: After 5 years of service, employees are entitled to gratuity (4.81% of Basic).
 Failure to pay results in legal action and damages.

-• Bonus Act Compliance Required: If company has 20+ employees and profit > ₹5 lakh, bonus is mandatory (minimum 8.33% of wages).
+• Bonus Act Compliance Required: If company has 20+ employees and profit >₹5 lakh, bonus is mandatory (minimum 8.33% of wages).
 Register must be maintained.

 • Offer Letter ≠ Appointment Letter: Offer Letter is provisional (subject to background check).
-Appointment Letter is the final legal contract.
+Appointment Letter is final legal contract.
 Keep both signed copies.

 • Background Verification is Important: Conduct background checks on all hires to verify employment history, educational qualifications, and address.
 Protects company from fraud.